mukhtar-github/T101-Crafting-Conference-Abstracts/T101: Crafting Conference Abstracts.md

 Well, that's absolutely fascinating.
 What does this have to do with technical speaking?
 Well honestly, the amazing, special, secret sauce of great technical speaking is to *activate the material emotionally*.
 I want you to think about this the way we think about *write concern*.
 What kind of guarantee do you want in terms of the audience being able to recall at a granular level what you said?

-To absolutely guarantee that the audience remembers what you're sharing, can you find a way to tap into heightened emotional states?
+To absolutely guarantee that the audience remembers what you're sharing, can you find a way *to tap into heightened emotional states*?
 You can.

-I know it seems really perverse to talk about in the context of technical speaking, and it's super counterintuitive, but trust me, after eight years of watching talks, I think this is really true.

-Even in a technical talk, if you can leverage some kind of emotion, you have a better chance of getting them to remember it.
+I know it seems really perverse to talk about in the context of technical speaking, and it's super counterintuitive, but trust me, after eight years of watching talks, I think this is really true. *Even in a technical talk, if you can leverage some kind of emotion, you have a better chance of getting them to remember it*.

 So one of the things that Elliot talks about sometimes in his keynotes year after year is something I absolutely love.